SolalRay/DKL/README.md

 # Deep kernel learning for geostatistics

 Implementation of the "Deep kernel learning for geostatistics" paper, written by Thomas Romary, Solal Raymondjean and Nicolas Dessasis (Mines Paris).
-Paper available in preprint at: https://minesparis-psl.hal.science/hal-05165114v2
+Preprint available  at: https://minesparis-psl.hal.science/hal-05165114v2

 ## Overview